alastairdavidbrown/iNotifyExample/README.md

 #iNotify Example

-Exmaple of the iNotify c API on the standard ubuntu dostrinution.
+Example of the iNotify c API in the standard ubuntu dostrinution.
 Shows registering a listener on three events.

 ##iDependencies
 c compiler, make